 But you are not entirely retiring?

-Making records is always great, lots of fun, but it’s tough to make any money with it nowadays.
+Making records is always great, lots of fun, but it’s tough to make any money nowadays.

 The whole music industry has changed a lot.
-And I think that one of the most significant changes is, that record companies are now working entirely different way compared to the old days.
+One of the most significant changes is that record companies are now working entirely different way compared to the old days.